Ulnar nerve dysfunction

 Toggle: English / Spanish

-Ulnar nerve dysfunction is a problem with a nerve that travels from the shoulder to the hand, called the ulnar nerve.
-It helps you move your hand and wrist.
+Ulnar nerve dysfunction is a problem with the nerve that travels from the shoulder to the hand, called the ulnar nerve.
+It helps you move your arm, wrist, and hand.

 Damage to the ulnar nerve can be caused by:

 - Long-term pressure on the elbow or base of the palm